javajon/kubernetes-observability/README.md

 `hack/cluster-monitoring/minikube-deploy`

+### Deploy some microservices that will be monitored ###

+There are three SpringBoot microservices that communicate with each other: Quotes, Authors and Biographies.
+The above start.sh script enables the Minikube addon called "registry".
+This is a private Docker registry running as a container in your cluster.
+Build and deploy the 3 microservices and their Docker images will be pushed to this registry.
+In the project root there is a script

+`./pushImages.sh`

+the will run the gradle task `pushImages` on each microservice project.
+Once the images are pushed you can verify they are now in the registry with the command:

+`curl -X GET $(minikube service -n kube-system registry --url)/v2/_catalog`

+This curl request will return: {"repositories":["authors","biographies","quotes"]}

+### Start the microservices ###

+Only the microservices images have been deployed to the private registry, the services now need to be started.

+Create a namespace where the microservice containers will run.

+`kubectl create namespace quotes`

+Now, into that namespace, deploy the microservice containers

+`kubectl apply -f cluster/microservices`

+### What do these microservices do? ###

+This project contains three microservices based on Java SpringBoot.
+They provide JSON based REST APIs and coordinate to return random famous quotes, biographies and authors from the respective services.

+`curl $(minikube service -n quotes authors     --url)/author/random` `curl $(minikube service -n quotes biographies --url)/bio/random` `curl $(minikube service -n quotes quotes      --url)/quote/random`

+Invoking a get /quotes/full on the Quotes service will return a random author's small biography and a random quote from their notable curation.

+`curl $(minikube service -n quotes quotes --url)/quote/full`

+This is a invokes the 3 microservices in a chained transaction.
+Each REST request will produce a random quote from a random author.

 ### Intracting with Prometheus ###

 It will take a few minutes for the containers to download and start.
 You can